virtual-labs/exp-spectral-estimates-iitd/experiment/theory.md

 <h2>Correlogram</h2>

 <p>
   The <b>Correlogram</b> method estimates the PSD based on the Fourier Transform of the estimated autocorrelation function.
+Unlike the periodogram, which estimates the spectrum directly from the signal, the correlogram estimates the PSD by computing the Fourier transform of the signal's autocorrelation function.
+This approach is based on the Wiener–Khinchin theorem, which states that the PSD is the Fourier transform of the autocorrelation sequence.

 </p>

 <h3>PSD via Autocorrelation</h3>